 CRL carry out difficult project on 'live' power plant

-CRL have undertaken a number of phases of refurbishment works to the infrastructure of the Semlogistics ( now Valero owned ) Petroleum storage plant at Milford Haven.
+CRL has undertaken a number of phases of refurbishment works to the infrastructure of the Semlogistics ( now Valero owned ) Petroleum storage plant at Milford Haven.

 The first phase involved the repair and corossion protection of 29 concrete bridges that provide support for the network of pipes that transverse the plant.
 Initially the bridges were repaired following survey works to locate the specific repairs required.